World Compliment Day: March 1st

 Organize a compliment game

-Change the rules of a game you love to celebrate Compliment Day, such as “tag,” so that you must give the tagger a compliment if you’re caught before proceeding with the game.
+Change the rules of a game you love to celebrate World Compliment Day, such as “tag,” so that you must give the tagger a compliment if you’re caught before proceeding with the game.
+For example, you could challenge yourself to compliment at least three people before the game ends.
+Encourage everyone to participate by giving compliments throughout the game.
 Try to have some fun with this idea; you may be surprised at the love and positivity it fosters within your community.

 Compliment yourself

-Don’t forget to practice self-love.
+Don’t forget to practice self-love on World Compliment Day.
 Take a moment to reflect on your achievements and admirable qualities.
 You may want to buy a journal and write down something daily for which you are grateful or appreciate about yourself.
 This can be great for self-esteem and may be a way to show care and appreciation for yourself.
+Take time for consciously reflecting on your accomplishments to build self-compassion and confidence.

 Create compliment cards

 Design compliment cards to distribute to people you encounter during the day.
-You can even make this a joint activity, decorating them with friends and enjoying a positive day together.
+You can even make this a joint activity, decorating them with friends and enjoying a creative day full of positivity.

 Make a donation